jecaro/jeancharles.quillet/posts/2021-12-21-The-coolest-DIY-project-around.md

 I got interested again in video games running into the [sudomod community][sudomod] during a random web roaming.
 The members of this community build awesome handheld devices out of Raspberries or others SOCs.
-Theses devices are so cool that I decided I needed one even if I'm not anymore into video games.
+These devices are so cool that I decided I needed one even if I'm not anymore into video games.